Safety in Peru

 More details are on the Transport in Peru page.

-Checklist for safe days in Peru
+Checklist for Safe Days in Peru

 - Documents: digital copies, separate storage, emergency numbers readily available